jordan-levelle/fp-master/README.md

 The goal for this site was to create a good foundation for future development of a personal portfolio.
 It includes a homepage. an about me section, portfolio of work done and working towards, and a contact form.
-This site is by no means done but I hope it will provide me with a good starting point to develop a truly interactive and user friendly site.
+This site is by no means done but I hope it will provide me with a good starting point to develop a truly interactive and user friendly personal portfolio site.

-I am still running into logic errors with my js form validation and utlizing components in vue.
-I am only 2 weeks in to using vue so I still have a lot to learn.